-Clare is a Research Fellow for the Nottingham Centre for Children, Young People and Families.
+Clare is a Research Fellow for the Centre for Policy, Citizenship and Society.
 Her role involves identifying and securing research funding; undertaking research studies and evaluations; and disseminating research findings and contributing to research impact.

 Clare graduated from the University of Central Lancashire with an upper second class honours degree in Social Work and Welfare Studies.
-She later obtained a Masters in Health Promotion (University of Central Lancashire) and a Diploma in Drug Use and Addiction (Liverpool John Moores University).
+She later obtained a Masters in Health Promotion (University of Central Lancashire) and was recently made a Fellow of the Higher Education Academy (HEA) (Nottingham Trent University).

-Prior to joining Nottingham Trent University, Clare was a Research Associate at Loughborough University where she undertook research studies and evaluations of interventions that aimed to promote positive outcomes for children, young people and families.
-Clare also taught on the Criminology and Social Policy undergraduate degree, Sociology undergraduate degree and the postgraduate Masters in Research Methods.
+Prior to joining Nottingham Trent University, Clare was a Research Associate at Loughborough University where she undertook research studies and evaluations of interventions that aimed to promote positive outcomes for adolescents and young people.
 Before this Clare was a Research Associate at the University of Nottingham and a Researcher at Liverpool John Moores University.

-Clare has particular expertise in evaluations, having undertaken a number of national and local evaluations, and the peer research methodology.
+Clare has particular expertise in the peer research methodology.
 Peer research is a participatory research method which Clare has used several times.
-Clare has published two articles about peer research and developed a video with SAGE Publications for use in higher education institutions.
+Clare has published articles on this topic and developed a video with SAGE Publications for use in higher education institutions.
 She continues to use the peer research approach in her research and to share this expertise with others.

 Lushey, C. (2017) SAGE Research Methods Cases.
 Peer research methodology: challenges and solutions.
 Thousand Oaks, CA: SAGE Publishing.